ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 # Connect to Context Handler with SAML 2.0
-**Both up-party and down-party**
+**Both up-party and down-party for testing**

-FoxIDs can be connected to Context Handler (Danish IdP, Fælleskommunal Adgangsstyring) with a [SAML 2.0 up-party](up-party-saml-2.0.md) and [SAML 2.0 down-party](down-party-saml-2.0.md).
+FoxIDs can be connected to Context Handler (Danish IdP, F&aelig;lleskommunal Adgangsstyring) with a [SAML 2.0 up-party](up-party-saml-2.0.md).
-Where Context Handler is either a SAML 2.0 [Identity Provider (IdP)](#configuring-context-handler-as-identity-provider-idp) or [Relying Party (RP)](#configuring-context-handler-as-relying-party-rp) and FoxIDs is acting as an SAML 2.0 Relying Party or Identity Provider.
+Where Context Handler is a SAML 2.0 [Identity Provider (IdP)](#configuring-context-handler-as-identity-provider-idp) and FoxIDs is acting as an SAML 2.0 Relying Party.

+In the test environment FoxIDs can be connected to Context Handler with a [SAML 2.0 down-party](down-party-saml-2.0.md) where Context Handler is a SAML 2.0 [Relying Party (RP)](#configuring-context-handler-as-relying-party-rp).
+Thereby FoxIDs is acting as an SAML 2.0 Identity Provider and can handle login with test users.

 Context Handler is a Danish Identity Provider (IdP) connecting the Danish municipalities in a common federation.
 Context Handler can be configured based on either OIOSAML 2 or OIOSAML 3.
 FoxIDs support both OIOSAML 2 / OIOSAML 3, issuer naming, required certificates and it is possible to support NSIS.